Latest News

 If you’re wondering how much it could all cost you, and how best to maximise your profits then our Mobilers festival catering guide has all the answers.

-That said, if you’re only just starting off in mobile food trading, perhaps it would be better to start on a smaller scale.
+If you’re only just starting off in mobile food trading, perhaps it would be better to start on a smaller scale.
 There are many hundreds of smaller festivals dotted around the country where you can hone your skills, get used to festival trading, and work out what goes down best in such an environment.
 While you might not make as much money as you would at the bigger festivals, the pitch will be much cheaper and you’ll be much better prepared when Glasto comes calling.

 Take a look at our list of the best UK cities to pitch up your mobile catering business outside of the festival season to keep your revenue looking consistent throughout the quieter times of the year.